Onomatopoeia

 Define Onomatopoeia?

 Onomatopoeia is one of the most difficult words you will ever have to spell.
 Split it into sections like this: ono-mato-poeia.
-Onomatopoeia is words that imitate sounds, sensations or textures.
-Some common examples are bang, crash, prickly, whack, thump, squishy, crack, thud, clunk, whoosh, plop.
+Onomatopoeia are words that imitate sounds, sensations or textures.
+Some common examples are bang, crash, prickly, whack, thump, squishy, crack, thud, clunk, whoosh, and plop.

 Words used for onomatopoeia are called onomatopoeic words.
 Onomatopoeic words are often shorter and less grammatically structured than other words with similar meanings.